elisa-amaral/Stopwatch/README.md

 # Stopwatch

-This project is a Stopwatch coded in JavaScript (Vanilla JS), HTML and CSS, responsive design was used in the development.
+This project is a Stopwatch coded in responsive design.
 The user can start, pause and reset the Stopwatch.

 ## Project Link